 What are IIM White Papers?

-IIM white papers provide businesses and government leaders with a list of questions, terminology and discussion points
+IIM white papers provide businesses and Government leaders with a list of questions, terminologies and discussion-points

 that can be used to address emerging challenges and opportunities.
 IIM white papers are not academic research papers,